 PRODUCTS TO STOP CATS SCRATCHING

 Easiest of all is a product called Sticky Paws sometimes found in some mail order catalogues.
 Check with www.stickypaws.com.
 On amazon you can buy various scratch guards for furniture just put in”scratch guard.”
+Use cling film for table legs.
 Or buy double sided carpet tape from a DIY or online store (www.stikatak.co.uk).
 This is what I use on furniture and it works.
 Google “low tack doublesided adhesive tape” for some more suggestions.Much cheaper but not as nice looking a Sticky Paws.
 The sticky outside of the tape stops scratching fast.
 Leave on for 3 weeks.

 Sofa protectors are now sold online.
 You can also use self adhesive covering film, the sort sold at stationers for covering books, maps etc. This protects the furniture area though it is a less strong deterrent.
 It can be carefully adjusted and looks better than double sided carpet tape!
 In the UK it is called Cover Clear and made by www.tenzatech.com.
 Or possibly you could use Patifix from www.colemanbros.co.uk There’s a new vinyl product to pin on furniture here or just buy vinyl carpet protector.